 And of course, in this environment, the religion remains attractive in offering a meaning for life.
 I spoke with a Catholic and a Muslim.
 One found in Jesus a cure for depression; the other is convinced that only when people will return to real, pure, and precious Islamic wisdom, prosperity is coming back.
 One said that Jesus is complete love for everyone, and the joy is to see their success; the others think that the West society evolved in order to understand the real meaning of Islam and applied in daily life.
 Lebanon is offering a home for both and many others like Mennonite, Protestant, Orthodox.
 All of them with churches and schools.

 The phenomenon of internal Europe migration from South East to West is also reflected around the EU, especially where economic agreement is existing.
 European Commission saw that and create Union for Mediterranea a replica of the European Union for neighbors.
 Keep the people in their homes means support for local businesses.
-The instant attraction of prosperity remains more powerfull then a future plan for the next generations.
+The instant attraction of prosperity remains more powerful than a future plan for the next generations.

 Maybe it is unpleasant for them, but a look at Boston’s new infrastructure and Yuval Noah Harari’s writings can be revolutionary.
 Under any government.